natcobbinah/E-Learning-platform_Django/README.md

 • Build formsets and model formsets to edit course modules and module contents...in progress
 • Manage groups and permissions...in progress
 • Implement a drag-and-drop functionality to reorder modules and content...in progress

+• Create public views for displaying course information
+• Build a student registration system•Manage student enrollment onto courses
+• Render diverse content for course modules
+• Install and configure Memcached•Cache content using the Django cache framework
+• Use the Memcached and Redis cache backends
+• Monitor your Redis server in the Django administration site
 ```

 ## Sample screenshot of working application#